KarthikMehrotra/Java_WEBAPP/README.md

-This repositories main aim is to setup a CICD pipeline with below configurations-
+This repositories main aim is to setup a CI CD pipeline with below configurations-
 1. Source code is a Java Web Application (Existing)
 2. A CI pipeline using Github Actions that builds the code, creates docker image and pushes the docker image to Docker Hub.
 3. A CD pipeline using Github Actions that fetches the image from Docker Hub and deploys it into Elastic Container Service- AWS.